 And it came to pass that the waters of the flood were upon the earth

 We were a little late.
 The weather was lovely.
 The vicar was stood in front of a pavilion addressing through a small P A a small crowd which included at least a dozen dogs and their owners.
 The vicar explained to us that it was good when we were nice to our pets but understood that sometimes we were not as perfect as we wished to be.
 He congratulated God on producing so many marvellous animals for his world.
 We sang a pretty hymn with some enjoyable hallelujahs.
 A girl read from the Book of Genesis.
-Sometimes a dog barked and the others joined in.
+Sometimes a dog barked and the other dogs joined in.
 Percy had a big bark at a huge hairy dog that lifted its leg higher than I can.
 I walked Percy away then walked him back and around and took some photographs.
 I joined in a prayer.
 The vicar announced that he and his assistants would walk among us and bless the dogs.
 I was photographing the blessing of a brown dog by an assistant and I didn’t notice the priest approach.
-He asked Percy’s name and leaned over him and touched his back and reading from his guide thanked God for creating Percy and blessed Percy.
+He asked Percy’s name and leaned over him and touched his back and reading from his guide thanked God for creating Percy, and blessed Percy.
 While being blessed Percy lifted his leg and blessed the vicar back on the front of his surplice and cassock.
-I quickly pointed out to the priest this was happening but he continued with the last few words of the blessing which impressed me a lot.
+Quickly I pointed out to the priest this was happening, but he continued with the last few words of the blessing, which impressed me a lot.
 Then he said, with a touch of regret but without irritation, and even amiably, that this was the first time any dog had done that and I felt proud.
 I am well-trained to take pictures of Percy pissing in any interesting situation and even though I had been unprepared for a photograph, and was mainly occupied in warning the vicar, I was still able to take two quick and hardly aimed photographs.

 3rd November 2018 Daisy, Percy and me, went to Morecambe for three days for my 60th birthday.
 We stayed in a Travellodge having forgotten that we‘d said we‘d never do so again.
 We remembered that promise when all the things that had made us make it happened again.
 I woke for the last time, invented some new swear words then set out to walk Perce anywhere.
 It‘s always nice weather on my birthday.
 I have never even nearly seen so many mobility scooters.
 Here‘s a picture with a man with a lot of pale ale.
 I wish I‘d taken a picture of the smart lady who is here behind him, as after catching him up, she made off with a pack, but I didn‘t think to because Percy wasn‘t pissing.
 I just read that last bit out to Daisy to see if it was obvious I was joking.
 She thought it wasn‘t.